Tropical Storm Washi: Impact

 Across the Cagayan de Oro river basin, a localized heavy rain event occurred during Tropical Storm Washi's passage.
-Onshore flow from the Macajalar Bay, which the Cagayan de Oro river drains into, ran into the steep terrain of Mount Makaturing, Mount Kalatungan, and Mount Kitanglad, resulting in orographic enhancement of precipitation.
+Onshore flow from Macajalar Bay, which the Cagayan de Oro river drains into, ran into the steep terrain of Mount Makaturing, Mount Kalatungan, and Mount Kitanglad, resulting in orographic enhancement of precipitation.
 A weather station in Capehan located along the Bubunawan river, a tributary of the Cagayan de Oro river, recorded 475 mm over a 24‑hour span.
 The rainfall event itself amounted to a 1-in-20 year event for much of Misamis Oriental.
 In the span of 24 hours, 180.9 mm of rain fell at Lumbia which equates to more than 60 percent of their average December precipitation.
 Estimates from the Tropical Rainfall Measuring Mission jointly run by NASA and JAXA indicated that accumulations around the Cagayan de Oro river exceeded 400 mm.
 Observations from Talakag captured the sheer intensity of rainfall associated with Washi, with hourly accumulations peaking at 60.6 mm.
 Similar amounts, though less anomalous in magnitude, fell farther east on Mindanao.
 Satellite estimates indicated accumulations of 200 to 250 mm along coastal areas near where Washi made landfall.
 A total of 180.4 mm was observed in Hinatuan.